The Tongariro Alpine Crossing

 Once you reach the summit, you will be rewarded with gorgeous green lakes, surrounding mountain peaks, and an overwhelming sense of achievement.
 It's a wonderful feeling to make it to Tongariro's summit!

-While at the top, enjoy the summit for a bit.
-Eat some lunch, rehydrate, and take lots of photos.
-It's not so easy to get up there, so soak it in as much as possible.
+While at the top, enjoy the summit for a bit, eat some lunch, rehydrate, and take lots of photos.
+It's not easy to get up there, so soak it in as much as possible.

 You made it to the Ketetahi!
 Join the other hikers who are eating, hydrating, and excitedly talking about how epic this hike is.
-Keep an eye out for your shuttle bus, they arrive, fill up, and leave fairly quickly.
+Keep an eye out for your shuttle bus, too!
+They arrive, fill up, and leave fairly quickly.

 As you ride back to your car, give yourself a pat on the back.
 You did it!
 You accomplished one of the best day hikes in the world.
 It surely wasn't easy, but I bet it was worth it!